-The team leader of the research team at a supplement company has to understandevery facet of the body including, how the active nutrients are going to reach their target cells... through what metabolic pathways, what or if any molecular changes will take place on the way to the cells due to the exposure of enzymes and stomach acids.
+The Head Formulator or Head Scientist at a supplement company has to understand how the active nutrients are going to reach their target cells; through which metabolic pathways and what molecular changes may take place on the way to the cells, due to the exposure of enzymes and stomach acids.

 He/she also has to understand the interaction of all the nutrients present and what co-factors to incorporate in the formula to ensure synergy and thus maximum efficacy.
-This is a highly specialized skill and one which only bio-chemists fully understand.
+This is a highly specialized skill.

-When many ingredients are combined in a formula they either, work synergistically together and enhance each other, or, they remain neutral or, in come cases cancel each other out.
-Therefore a professional supplement company must be sure its research and development is focused on ensuring that:
+When multipal ingredients are combined in a formula they either, work synergistically together and enhance each other, or, they remain neutral or, in some cases, cancel each other out.
+Therefore a professional supplement company must be sure its research and development is focused on ensuring:

 Synergy is a major factor influencing the efficacy and value for money of a supplement and as such needs to be considered by consumers even if only from a simple perspective.

-There is one straightforward way you can factor in synergy when evaluating and comparing nutritional supplements and dietary supplements.
+There is one straightforward way you can factor in synergy when evaluating and comparing nutritional supplements.

-But before I tell you, we need to discuss some synergy basics.
+But first, we need to discuss some 'synergy basics'.
 Starting with this question:

 ‘Why would a doctor/physician never be hired by a pharmaceutical company to develop a new drug?’

-Answer: Because they wouldn’t have a clue how to do it!
+Answer: Because they wouldn't have the expertise to do it!

-Doctors are trained to diagnose illness and prescribe appropriate treatments but they do not have the specialized training to formulate drugs nor professional level nutritional supplements.
+Doctors are trained to diagnose illness and prescribe appropriate treatments but they do not have the specialized training to formulate drugs nor professional grade nutritional health supplements.

-Medical students receive very little (around 4 hours) training in nutrition and alternative medicine in 4 years of study, and none in nutritional supplements.
+Medical students receive very little (around 4 hours) training in nutrition and alternative medicine within 4 years of study, and none of that deals with nutritional supplements.
 There is no ‘Preventative Medicine’ curriculum.

-My point is that the supplement industry is full of “doctor formulated” supplements.
-As I have said on many other pages in this site - most supplements are manufactured by marketers according to the ‘marketability’ of certain ‘in vogue’ nutrients and apparent market needs.
+My point here is that the supplement industry has numerous “doctor formulated” supplements.
+As I have said throughout this site - a majority of supplements are ultimately created by marketers according to the ‘marketability’ of certain ‘in vogue’ nutrients and apparent market needs.